opensocdebug/osd-doc/src/02_spec/07_modules/scm/dbgregisters.rst

 - Reset Value: *implementation specific*
 - Access: read-only

-The number of debug modules in addition to the HIM and SCM modules.
+The number of debug modules, including the SCM module itself (which is always assigned address 0 in the subnet).
-Since all module addresses must be continguous, this value also describes the highest module address available in the debug system as ``NUM_MOD`` + 1.
+Since all module addresses must be continguous, this value also describes the highest module address available in the debug system as ``NUM_MOD`` - 1.

 Maximum packet length (``MAX_PKT_LEN``)